6

 Create a Postgres database

 Next, to set up a database, click Continue to Dashboard and select the Storage tab from your project dashboard.
 Select Create Database.
-Depending on when your Vercel account was created, you may see the following options: Postgres (Powered by Neon), Neon, or Supabase.
+Depending on when your Vercel account was created, you may see options like Neon or Supabase.
 Choose your preferred provider and click Continue.

-Accept the terms and choose your region and plan if required.
+Choose your region and storage plan, if required.
 The default region for all Vercel projects is Washington D.C (iad1), and we recommend choosing this if available to reduce latency for data requests.

 Once connected, navigate to the .env.local tab, click Show secret and Copy Snippet.
 Make sure you reveal the secrets before copying them.